Journalist, Author, Corporate Advisor

 Here are some of David’s career highlights followed by detail:

-In Asia for CBS News, David covered wars in South Vietnam, Cambodia, Bangladesh, and India.
+In Asia for CBS News, David covered conflicts and major news events in South Vietnam, Cambodia, Taiwan, Guam, South Korea, Bangladesh, and India.
 He was assigned to negotiate high level contacts with the communist government of North Vietnam and establish news coverage within that country for the first time by a western television network.
 As a result, CBS News correspondent John Hart was the first American television newsman to report from North Vietnam.
-David also served as bureau chief and producer of satellite reports in Hong Kong and Japan.
+David also served as bureau chief and producer of satellite news reports in Hong Kong and Japan.

 David reports on Russian trawlers in U.S. waters, interfering with American fishing fleets.

 In the enormous global industry of classical music, generations had changed and sales of recordings had slumped.
 David was asked by executives at the recording giant Decca/London Records to create a more contemporary allure for the great names in classical music.
-One of his challenges was the historic Three Tenors Concert in Rome.
-By working with National Public Radio, David caught the interest of a younger, savvy audience for the Rome event.
+One of his challenges was the historic Three Tenors Concert in Rome, a massive event that was all but ignored by the American news media.

 David’s career grew in the field of crisis management for organizations and corporations through the power of stories, video, and photos communicated on special news-oriented websites.
-From the Louisiana Seafood industry to Imperial Sugar Company and many other organizations, David and his team achieved tangible and favorable results in short order, all using the power and influence of digital technology.
+From the Louisiana Seafood industry to Imperial Sugar Company and many other organizations, David achieved tangible and favorable results in short order, all using the power and influence of digital technology and engaging stories.

 Immediately after the 9-11 attacks on the U.S., he re-established essential access for BBC News and its Washington bureau when the White House, Pentagon and State Department were suddenly put off-limits to foreign news media.
 Using his extensive contacts, David reopened those doors for the journalists of the world’s largest news organization.